MicrosoftDocs/win32-pr.it-it/desktop-src/NetMgmt/odj-op_blob.md

 ### <a name="cbblob"></a>cbBlob

-Specifica la dimensione di pBlob in byte.
+Specifica le dimensioni di pBlob in byte.

 ### <a name="pblob"></a>pBlob